 Donate!

-Do Bald Eagles mate for life?
+Do bald eagles mate for life?

 Typically, yes, although occasionally an intruding adult (not one of the pair) comes in and battles the resident bird for the territory, sometimes then taking over.
 If one of the pair dies, the other will find a new mate and usually keep going in the same territory. – PN

-How do eagles mate / copulate and how often?
+How do eagles mate/copulate and how often?

 Mating happens by pressing cloaca together – This is also known as the ‘cloacal kiss’.
 The female will lean forward, the male will land on her back.
 The female will move her tail feathers to one side, the male will press and twist his cloacal opening around her cloaca, passing the sperm from his cloaca to hers.